-On average, Ugandans consume 400 kilocalories less than they need every day.
+On average, nearly half of all Ugandans consume less calories than they need every day.
 One in three school children have no food to eat during the school day.

-Inadequate diets are at the roots of persisting nutritional problems which undermine the health, growth and development of Ugandan children.
-Stunting affects more than one quarter – 27 percent – of children under 5, with rates climbing up to 40 percent in certain areas and among refugees.
-Anaemia rates stand at 58 percent at the national level, with much higher peaks – up to 70 per cent – in poorer regions and in the refugee population.
+Inadequate diets are a root cause of persisting nutritional problems which undermine the health, growth and development of Ugandan children.
+Stunting affects more than one quarter – 29 percent – of children under 5, with rates climbing up to 40 percent in the Tooro region.
+Anaemia rates stand at 52.8 percent at the national level, with much higher peaks – up to 70 per cent – in the Acholi region.

 What the World Food Programme is doing in Uganda

 Crisis responseWFP provides cash/food assistance to meet the food and nutrition needs of over one million refugees as well as Ugandans affected by recurring climate shocks.
 Upon arrival, refuges receive high-energy biscuits at the border and hot meals in transit centres.
 They are then registered to receive cash or food as they settle down and are allocated with land.
 WFP works with partners to promote early transition from food assistance to self-reliance.

 Resilience buildingWFP provides food insecure people with income support and skills training in exchange for the building of assets – such as woodlots, farms, orchards, irrigation systems, water pond and dams – that enhance their livelihoods and reduce vulnerability to climate shocks.

 School mealsSchool children in areas where food security, nutrition and education indicators are low receive one nutritious meal per day from WFP or the Government.
 WFP also works with the ministries of education, agriculture and finance to establish a national school feeding policy and a sustainable school meals programme which includes the purchase of ingredients from local smallholder farmers.